zigster64/zts/README.md

 ## Content that occurs before the first directive

-All content that occurs before the first directive can be accessed by passing `null` as the section name
+All content that occurs before the first directive is considered to be the "header" of the document.

 Example:
 ```html